 After launching in December 2014, it wasn’t long before Frenchic paints took the upcycling world by storm.

-Eco-friendly, non-toxic and available in over 60 colours, the chalk paint can be used for everything from sprucing up kitchen cabinets to transforming your UPVC door.
+Eco-friendly, non-toxic and available in over 60 colours, the chalk paint can be used for everything from sprucing up kitchen cabinets to transforming your UPVC door on a budget.

 More decor ideas…

 - How to give your kitchen a brand new look on a budget